Various Smoke Detector Varieties: Selecting the Ideal One for Your Home

 Photoelectric Smoke Alarms

-However smoke detectors with dual sensors are typically more expensive than photoelectric or ionization smoke alarms by themselves.
-Dual sensor smoke alarms should be used in areas where both fast, flaming fires and slow burning fires are feasible like bedrooms and living rooms.
+However, smoke detectors with dual sensors tend to be more expensive than either ionization or photoelectric smoke alarms by themselves.
+Dual sensor smoke alarms are best used in areas where both quick flames, flaming fires as well as slow, smoldering fires are possible like bedrooms and living rooms.

 Smart Smoke Alarms